Jianru-Lin/AppleRabbit/README.md

 ## Architecture

+### Roles

 - Control Center
 - Manager
 - Worker Agency (optional)
 - Worker

 Wroker Agency is used to manage Wroker.
 It is optional, but life could be easier with it.

+### JSON Server

+Control Center sets up a JSON server for communication.
+Manager, Worker Agency and Worker can not talk to each other directly.
+Any cooperation between them must be achived via Control Center.

 ## Basic Protocol